Easy Gluten-Free Panettone Christmas Bread

 The sky is the limit.
 You can add all sorts of dried fruits and nuts.
 Some even like to add chocolate chips!

-Slices of panettone on a cutting board.
+A slice of gluten-free panettone bread on a plate.

-More Christmas Recipes to Try:
+More Gluten-Free Christmas Recipes to Try:

 Love This Recipe?